diku-dk/hpps-e2024-pub/macos-openmp.md

 ```

 In the Makefiles for the code handout, you should change the
-definition of `CC` to be `gcc-14` instead of `gcc` (*now* do you see
+definition of `CC` to be `gcc-14` instead of `gcc`. *Now* do you see
-the value of defining variables for this?).
+the value of defining variables for this?

 ## If the above doesn't work

 First, come see TA Rasmus in room 1-0-14 (DIKU) during exercise hours.
 If you want to debug your self, do the following:

 Make sure the X-code command line tools are installed: